liquid-rocketry-illinois/RCP-Host/RCP.md

 ## Introduction

-This document describes the protocol used with rockets, test stands, or other hosts in which low speed status messages or manual control need to be communicated.
+This document describes the protocol used with rockets, test stands, or other targets in which low speed status messages or manual control need to be communicated.
 This protocol is **not** designed to be used with high speed real time control or data logging.
-These functions should be features of the host itself; periodic updates or occasional manual control may be implemented using RCP.
+These functions should be features of the target itself; periodic updates or occasional manual control may be implemented using RCP.

 This protocol does not perform error checking or acknowledgements.
 Depending on the physical media and lower layers used